UTSME/git_tutorial/README.md

 Once the appropriate target and source branch have been selected then you can hit the create pull request button and fillin the appropriate details on the next page.

 ## Tutorial
+Now to put all the above into practice.
+By the end of this section you will have gone through the entire UTS Motorsports workflow.
+There are no solutions provided but if you are stuck first re read the above sections before asking for help.

+1. Clone this repo
+2. Create a new branch name with the following naming convention feature/<YOUR_NAME>
+3. Create a directory with your name and then create a file inside it
+4. Stage the changes you have made
+5. Commit the changes you have made with a descriptive commit message
+6. Push up your changes
+7. Make a merge request for review